 Working for a recruiting firm can teach you a lot about recruiting.
 Here are 4 valuable lessons that can serve you throughout your career:

 Recruiters need to move fast.
 Often working on a high volume of roles, they are constantly sourcing, screening, and submitting candidates to ensure they can fill requisitions as they come in.
-“Having your compensation tied to the number of roles you fill teaches you a level of hustle that you will not get anywhere else,” says Tessa.
+“Having your compensation tied to the number of roles you fill teaches you a level of hustle that you will not get anywhere else,” says Samantha.
 “This is a quality that is very attractive to HR departments when hiring internally.
-Many companies know they need to speed up their hiring process to secure top talent, and are turning to talent from recruiting firms as a result.”
+Many companies know they need to speed up their hiring process to secure top talent, and are turning to recruiting firms to assist.”

 The most successful recruiters understand the value of relationship building.
 Balancing the needs of clients and candidates, generating excitement around roles, and finding the right fit requires more than one simple email or phone call.
 Knowing that a candidate’s or client’s experience will determine if they choose to work with the firm again, recruiters must be able to provide a high level of customer service.
 This will give you the experience needed to make a successful transition to in-house recruiting—especially in a candidate-driven market where top applicants are looking for a personalized experience when job searching.

-Recruiters from recruiting firms know they need to fill the requisition in order to get paid.
+Recruiters from recruiting firms know they need to fill the requisition in order to close the deal and increase their profit.
 As a result, they have to be out-of-the-box thinkers when it comes to a particularly challenging staffing or recruitment project.
-“These problem-solving skills also lend well to a corporate recruiting environment,” explains Tessa.
+“These problem-solving skills also lend well to a corporate recruiting environment,” explains Samantha.
 “A proven track record of success at a recruitment firm speaks to a strong motivation to fill roles and a desire for continuous learning.
 This sense of proactivity helps prove that you will not stick to standard processes when it comes to hard to fill needs.”